cdapio/cdap/cdap-docs/examples-manual/source/examples/stream-conversion.rst

 ===================

 The ``StreamConversionWorkflow`` will run automatically every five minutes based on its schedule.
-To give it some data, you can use the provided script to send events to the stream, for example, to send 10000 events at a rate of roughly two per second::
+To give it some data, you can use a provided script to send events to the stream, for example, to send 10000 events at a rate of roughly two per second::

   bin/send-events.sh --events 10000 --delay 0.5